fumitoh/modelx/README.rst

 Development State
 -----------------
-modelx is in its early alpha-release stage, and its specifications are subject to change without consideration on backward compatibility.
+modelx is in its early alpha-release stage, and its specifications are subject to changes without consideration on backward compatibility.
+The source files of you models may need be modified manually, if there are updates that break backward compatibility in newer versions of modelx.

 Likewise, model files saved with one version may not load with a newer version.
+When updating modelx to a newer version, make sure you rebuild model files saved using older versions of modelx from their source code.

 History